Sonia Mugabo

-Sonia Mugabo is a Rwandan businesswoman, fashion designer and fashionista.
+Sonia Mugabo (born 5 May 1990) is a Rwandan businesswoman, fashion designer and fashionista.
 She is the founder and chief executive officer of the fashion label Sonia Mugabo, named after her.

 Background and education

 She was born in Kigali, on May 5, 1990.
 In an interview with Forbes Africa in August 2015, Mugabo stated that she was four years old during the 1994 Rwandan Genocide against the Tutsi.
 She attended Green Hills Academy, an international pre-university institution of learning, in Rwanda.

 She then received a scholarship to finish her high school education at Lake Forest Academy (LFA), a prestigious co-educational boarding and day high school (grades 9 to 12), located in Lake Forest, Illinois in the United States.
 She attended Buena Vista University, in Storm Lake, Iowa, United States, graduating with a Bachelor of Arts degree in Visual Communication and Graphic Design.
 While at university, she interned at Teen Vogue, in New York City, in 2011.